cyber-carpentry/group1-machine-learning-project/README.md

 Fashion-MNIST: `docker push ekincanufuktepe/fashion-mnist-reproducability`

 These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively.
 The MNIST model is set to run using 1 epoch and the RMS optimization scheme.
-The Fashion-MNIST model is set to run using 4 epochs and the X optimization scheme.
-Sample output is provided in each of the docker containers, which a new user can use to determine if the model builds have run successfully.
+The Fashion-MNIST model is set to run using 4 epochs and the Adam optimization scheme.
+Sample output is provided in each of the docker containers, which a new user can compare with their own output to determine if the model builds have run successfully.

 #### 2) Modifying basic neural network models for MNIST and Fashion-MNIST